Danish Royals Out and About Before Opening of Parliament Tomorrow

 Tomorro’s opening of parliament, which is to be attended by the entire Danish Royal Family, will see Denmark’s first female Prime Minister, Helle Thorning-Schmidt, give her first speech as Prime Minister, following her appointment to the post by Queen Margrethe II earlier today.
 Thorning-Schmidt was granted an audience with the Queen, informing her that she wished and was able to form a government.
 The Queen then met with the previous Prime Minister, Lars Løkke Rasmussen, and the individuals who will make up the new ministry.
 A second audience with Thorning-Schmidt then took place, also attended by Crown Prince Frederik, and Queen Margrethe granted the request to form a new government.Filed under Danish Royals

-Tagged Anniversary, Awards, Children, Crown Prince Frederik, Crown Princess Mary, Culture, Education, Fashion, Government, HIV/AIDS, Margrethe II, Military Training, Parliament, Patronage, Prime Minister L.L.
-Rasmussen, Prime Minister Thorning-Schmidt, Princess Marie, The Mary Foundation.
+Tagged Anniversary, Awards, Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Culture, Education, Fashion, Government, HIV/AIDS, Margrethe II of Denmark, Military Training, Parliament, Patronage, Prime Minister L.L.
+Rasmussen of Denmark, Prime Minister Thorning-Schmidt of Denmark, Princess Marie of Denmark, The Mary Foundation.